 update function in our app with the result.

+There is one more piece to the Elm Architecture puzzle: subscription.
+We’ll have to wait until chapter 8 to find out how subscriptions work.
 In the next chapter, we’ll learn how to send and receive data from an HTTP server using commands.